Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/legendary-commander.md

 **Legion Training** The Legionnaire uses your proficiency bonus in place of its own.<br>
 **Weapon and Armor proficiency** The Scout Legionnaire shares your weapon and armor proficiencies.<br>
-**Sneak Attack** If the Scout hits an attack it made at advantage or its target is within 5 feet of an ally of the Scout, it deals an additional 5d6 damage.
+**Sneak Attack** If the Scout hits an attack, if the attack was made at advantage or its target is within 5 feet of an ally of the Scout, it deals an additional 5d6 damage.<br>
+**Stealth Training** The scout's allies have a +3 bonus to Dexterity (Stealth) checks while they are within 10 feet of it.

 <hr>

 ## Actions
 **Attack.** The Legionnaire makes an attack with a finesse or ranged weapon it is wielding.
 It adds your proficiency bonus to its damage roll.<br>
 **Spellcasting** The Scout casts one of the following spells, using Wisdom as its spellcasting ability.<br>
-1/day each: [Greater Invisibility](https://5e.tools/spells.html#greater%20invisibility_phb) (self only), [Pass without Trace](https://5e.tools/spells.html#pass%20without%20trace_phb), [Invisibility](https://5e.tools/spells.html#invisibility_phb)
+1/day each: [Greater Invisibility](https://5e.tools/spells.html#greater%20invisibility_phb) (self only), [Invisibility](https://5e.tools/spells.html#invisibility_phb)

 <br>